parsiya/parsiya.net/content/post/2019-06-18-rce-asa/index.markdown

 # Vuln 1: Listening on All Interfaces
 The Kestrel web server listening on all interfaces.
-If it gets permission to open ports or if do not have a firewall (disable on Windows or running on an OS without one), anyone can connect to it from outside.
+If it gets permission to open ports or if you do not have a firewall (disable on Windows or running on an OS without one), anyone can connect to it from outside.

 I created a host-only network interface between the guest VM and the host.
 After